madaan/char-rnn-names/docs/blog.md

 # On Transferring Names

 I found a bunch of names over at https://mbejda.github.io/.
 Thanks, @mbejda.
 The dataset consists of Hispanic, Indian, Caucasian and African American names.
-Now perhaps you have read this [fantastic blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) post on RNNs.
-If you have not, you should.
-It's fantastic as I said.
+Now perhaps you have read this [fantastic blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) on RNNs and what they do.

 Here is one of quotes from the blog:

 > We’ll train RNNs to generate text character by character and ponder the question “how is that even possible?”

 Yes, it's pretty mind blowing.
+The blog goes into the details on *how* it's done.
+Here's a short summary of *what* RNNs
-Now if you don't know how, you can go to the blog and figure out.
-You can also stay to see what I am talking about here before you take the digression.
-Either way is fine.
-Here is a short summary for the lazy ones like me: RNNs can take a bunch of text, say T, and learn to generate new text that would *seem* to be taken from T. For example, we can train an RNN on all the works of William Shakespeare, and the RNN can in turn generate new text that would seem to be taken from Shakespeare.
+do: RNNs can take a bunch of text, say T, and learn to generate new text that would *seem* to be taken from T.
+For example, we can train an RNN on all the works of William Shakespeare, and the RNN can in turn generate new text that would seem to be taken from Shakespeare.
 The blog I've linked to contains this and many other interesting examples.

-So we have:
+We have:

 1. A way to generate new examples of a piece of text by learning from the existing examples (RNNs).
 2. A corpus of names.

 So it would not be very inspiring if I say that we can use RNNs to generate new names.
 Yes we can, and yes, I did.
-So we had an "Indian Name Generator" generating your *Deepaks* and *Nehas*, a "Caucasian Name Generator" generating *Michaels* and *Jennifers* and so on.
+We had an "Indian Name Generator" generating *Deepaks* and *Nehas*, a "Caucasian Name Generator" generating *Michaels* and *Jennifers* and so on.
 It was something, but as I said, nothing very surprising.

 #### Cross Seeding

-Now, I didn't feel like throwing all these RNNs away, so wondered what would happen if I feed, say, the "Indian Name Generator" with a first few characters from a caucasian name, and let it generate the rest?
+Now, I didn't feel like throwing all these RNNs away, so wondered what would happen if I feed, say, the "Indian Name Generator" with a first few characters from a Caucasian name, and let it generate the rest?
 Will it try to **create** a name that sounds Indian?
 So I ran a bunch of these experiments, and present the somewhat more interesting results in this post.
 I also used seeds from names of Pokemons, wrestlers and such.

-We'll take a glimpse over the dataset, discuss how the dataset was prepared for feeding the model, discuss the model and finally present the results.
+It was fun to see all these different RNNs take a stab at creating a name that sounds to be from their domain.
+Before we jump on to the results, we'll have a brief look at the dataset.
+We'll then discuss how the dataset was transformed to be fed to RNN.
+This will be followed by a discussion of the model and the prediction process and finally, we'll look at the results.

 ## II.
 Looking at the Data
-Before we get down to the business, let’s look at the distribution of length and the 10 most popular names in each of the datasets.
+Although there is no limit to the number of different analysis we can run, we'll present only two here in the interest of
+space: the most popular names and the name length distributions.
+Looking at the most popular names will give us a feel for the dataset, and the name length distribution was added to add plots and look fancy (and it's used somewhere down the line, too).

-##### Top 10 Most Popular Names
+##### Top 5 Most Popular Names

-The following tables list the top 10 most popular names for each of the corpus.
+The following tables list the top 5 most popular names for each of the corpus.

 | African American    |                   |                  |                 |
 |---------------------|-------------------|------------------|-----------------|